-• Annual Incentive Award: Performance goal ranges for our cash-based annual incentive award were established for Mr. Prising, Mr. McGinnis, Mr. Green, Ms. Swan and Mr. Van Handel for the performance metrics EPS and ROIC.
+Annual Incentive Award: Performance goal ranges for our cash-based annual incentive award were established for Mr. Prising, Mr. McGinnis, Mr. Green and Ms. Swan for the performance metrics EPS and ROIC.
 For Mr. Chandrashekar, performance ranges were established for EPS, ROIC and AOUP, since his responsibilities included an operating unit.
 Award opportunities are established for achievement at threshold, target and outstanding levels.
 Payouts are generally based on actual performance on these metrics as well as the individual operating objectives for each NEO.
-However, under the Pool Plan, the NEOs cannot receive more than their allocable share of the Pool established under the Pool Plan.
+For 2017, incentive awards for the NEOs were made under the Pool Plan, which dictates that the NEOs cannot receive more than their allocable share of the Pool established under the Pool Plan.
 The maximum aggregate annual incentives that can be earned by the NEOs under the Pool Plan is determined using a percentage of gross profit.
 The higher the gross profit, the larger the Pool.
-See page 40 for further discussion regarding the use of the Pool Plan.
+See page 40 for further discussion regarding the use of the Pool Plan in 2017.

-- Performance Share Units: Approximately 60% of the NEOs' long-term awards for 2016 were made in the form of performance share units, except for Mr. Van Handel who did not receive a PSU grant in 2016.
+- Performance Share Units: Approximately 60% of the NEOs' long-term awards for 2017 were made in the form of performance share units.
 As stated earlier, the NEOs receive a certain number of shares of stock at the end of a specified period based on achievement measured against pre-established performance goals for that period, typically operating profit margin percent.
-Similar to 2015, the Committee used a three-year performance period (2016-2018) for performance share unit awards.
+Similar to 2016, the Committee used a three-year performance period (2017-2019) for performance share unit awards.
 Award opportunities are established for achievement at threshold, target and outstanding levels.
-The Committee believes using operating profit margin percent is appropriate because it is a driver of shareholder value. - Stock Options: Approximately 20% of the NEOs' long-term awards are made in the form of stock options, except for Mr. Van Handel who did not receive a stock option grant in 2016.
-The Committee believes stock options provide an important overall longer term incentive for the NEOs to try to maximize value of ManpowerGroup's stock.
+The Committee believes using operating profit margin percent is appropriate because it is a driver of shareholder value. - Stock Options: Approximately 20% of the NEOs' long-term awards are made in the form of stock options.
+The Committee believes stock options provide an important overall longer term incentive for the NEOs.
 Because stock options are granted at a specific value on the date of grant, the ultimate compensation realized will depend on the stock price at the time of exercise.